Georg Schmitt: Life

-As a leading Paris church organist and as an effective proponent of the Cäcilian reforms, Schmitt enjoyed a successful career.
+As a leading Paris church organist and as an effective proponent of the Cecilian reforms, Schmitt enjoyed a successful career.
 A side of his musical personality that failed to resonate on the same scale involved his determination to master the light-opera genre.
 He was persistent.
 And he did succeed in having his four act comic opera "La belle Madeleine" produced at the (private) "Théâtre Déjazet".
 There were also small-scale productions of some of his other operettas, in several cases with the active support of his compatriot Jacques Offenbach.
 But a breakthrough into the world of the French musical stage nevertheless eluded him, while the continuing success in western Germany of the "Mosellied" always remained something of a "one-off".
 Commercial success for a man whose name and demeanour marked him out as a "German" composer became harder after the humiliation of military defeat at Sedan and the ensuing four month Siege of Paris.
 Schmitt himself had managed, with his family, to escape the brief but brutal civil war that erupted in Paris during 1870/71 by fleeing to Brittany.
-With a French-born wife and five French born children in the process of transferring to adulthood, Georges Schmitt formally - and perhaps belatedly - took French citizenship only in 1872, but audiences for his operettas for the most part nevertheless stayed away.
-He submitted, in the end, three great choral symphonies (all evoking the great choral-orchestral traditions associated with Berlioz) for Paris composition contests, as well as several cantatas, but - possibly unfairly - he failed to win prizes with them.
+With a French-born wife and five French born children in the process of transferring to adulthood, Schmitt formally – and perhaps belatedly – took French citizenship only in 1872, but audiences for his operettas for the most part nevertheless stayed away.
+He submitted, in the end, three great choral symphonies (all evoking the great choral-orchestral traditions associated with Berlioz) for Paris composition contests, as well as several cantatas, but – possibly unfairly – he failed to win prizes with them.
 There was, perhaps, consolation to be had for the composer in him from the fact that during his lifetime a number of his piano pieces and songs for piano accompaniment found publishers and were sold commercially.